Sautéed Veal Chops with Balsamic & Thyme.

 La Crema 2014 Pinot Noir from Willamette Valley, Oregon.

-First, in a small bowl, add 8 large dried, cleaned shrimp per person.
+In a small bowl, add 8 large dried, cleaned shrimp per person.
 Coat with extra virgin olive oil, not too much.
 Add cracked black pepper, oregano, red pepper flakes to taste.
 Add as much minced garlic as you can stand, the more the better.
 I even add some garlic powder for good measure.
 Mix the shrimp around to coat with all of the spices, olive oil, and garlic.
 Cover and refrigerate for an hour or longer.
-Take shrimp out and bring to room temperature before cooking.
+Take shrimp out and bring to room temperature.

 Le Bois Boutteux, Sancerre 2015.
 From Corks on Columbus.
 UWS.